PlanktoScope/machine-name/README.md

 ## Introduction

 Devices often assign a (pseudo-)unique serial number to each unit.
 However, each device may also need a (pseudo-) unique human-readable name for easy access, e.g. to network services.
 This package provides a one-to-one mapping between serial numbers (within a finite range) and Heroku-style names (i.e. two simple words followed by a short number, such as `friendly-cat-4827`).
 The names are constructed from word lists within a specific locale, so that the language used for the name can be localized.
+Additionally, the maximum allowed length of a generated name is 24 characters (strictly speaking, 24 bytes); this allows a short 8-character (strictly speaking, 8-byte) prefix to be prepended to the machine name (e.g. `pkscope-friendly-cat-4827`) for use as a Wi-Fi SSID, without violating the maximum allowed length of 32 bytes for a Wi-Fi SSID.

 ## Usage